Guemil/Guemil_Icons_v05_2016/README.md

 We tested its meaning according to international practice - https://test.guemil.info/meaning-v05/

-We alsa tested its difference - https://test.guemil.info/differences-v05/
+We also tested its difference - https://test.guemil.info/differences-v05/

+Using that feedback, we kept on working and two years later we published Guemil v10.

 ```
 01_Gv05-Man.svg